Insights

 Published by the Private Client Team at KJ Harrison Investors

-When it comes to financial matters, frank, frequent and open conversation is key both to facilitating a smooth transition of wealth and to maintaining family harmony.
+When it comes to financial matters, frank, frequent and open conversation is key, both to facilitating a smooth transition of wealth and to maintaining family harmony.
 This is true for all families, but especially for those with significant wealth.
 For them, the “stakes” may be higher because the numbers are higher, but there’s more to it than that.
-Large pools of wealth can be complex beasts, involving tax, retirement, philanthropic and estate considerations that other families simply do not have to worry about.
-Engaging with your children about wealth lets them know where they stand, prepares them for the inevitable day when you are not there, and helps them begin planning for their own futures.
+Large pools of wealth can be highly complex, involving tax, retirement, philanthropic and estate considerations that other families simply do not have to worry about.
+Engaging with your children about wealth lets them know where everyone stands, as well as helping prepare them for the inevitable day when you are not there, and encourages them to begin planning for their own futures.

 Many individuals, including some of those we support as wealth advisors, are reluctant to talk about money, even (or especially) with their families.
-Some of this is force of habit since they have always been the breadwinner and do not want to concern their children with finances.
-Others might feel financial discussions, which can and should include estate plans as a topic, are in bad taste.
-And still others feel that talking about something as serious as money is a “downer” – and they avoid it because there never seems to be a suitable time.
+Some of this is a force of habit since they have always been the breadwinner and do not want to concern their children with finances.
+Others might feel financial discussions, which can (and should) include estate plans as a topic, are in bad taste.
+And still others feel that talking about something as serious as money is a “downer,” and they avoid it because there never seems to be a suitable time.

 But it doesn’t have to be that way.
-In fact, the relaxed atmosphere of summer get-togethers makes them perfect occasions to take the sting and worry out of money talk.
-Everyone is (or should be) in a familial mood, and there will be plenty of other things to do if the conversation gets awkward.
+In fact, the relaxed atmosphere of a family getaway makes the perfect occasion to take the sting and worry out of money talk.
+Everyone is (or hopefully will be) in a familial mood, and there will be plenty of other things to do if the conversation gets awkward.
 When we’re away from the day-to-day as a family, we often can open up to our kids about our personal histories, our disappointments and dreams, our aspirations and regrets.
 What we’re suggesting is to make family finances part of that relationship-building opportunity.

 So, what should you talk about?
 And how should you approach wealth discussions with your children?
 Here are a few ideas.